John goes even a step

 Authors often use repetition to get the reader’s

 attention of an implied symbolic meaning.
-John uses 8 references to
+The number 8 is

 fish and 8 references to the measure of the fish in these 11 verses.